maxap/PredatoryJournalBlocker/README.md

 # Predatory Journal Blocker (PJB)
 Predatory Journal Blocker is a practical browser extension for Chromium based browsers such as Google Chrome, Opera, Yandex, Vivaldi etc.

+This plugin utilizes the work done by revengeday/axelspringerblocker

 ## Advanced installation guide for Chromium based browsers
 You can easily create your own version of this extension.